-Industrial longliners are very important in the region, operating in the EEZs of virtually all countries, as well a) IOTC Catch Records - Tunas and Thunnini b) IOTC Catch Records - Large Pelagics other than Tunas as on the high seas (Lucas et al. 2009).
+Industrial longliners are very important in the region, operating in the EEZs of virtually all countries, as well as on the high seas (Lucas et al. 2009).
 The fishery is dominated by fleets from countries in Asia (Taiwan, Japan and China) targeting bigeye, yellowfin and albacore tuna (Thunnus alalunga); the European and Taiwanese longliners also target swordfish (WIOFISH 2011) with a bycatch of pelagic sharks, tuna-like species and billfishes.
 A semi-industrial longline fishery was established in Seychelles in 1995 targeting yellowfin tuna, bigeye tuna and swordfish with a bycatch of sharks (Lucas et al. 2009); a semi-industrial fishery for sharks was also started in 2003, but this ceased to operate in 2010/2011.
 Artisanal longline fisheries also take place in Kenya, Madagascar, Mozambique, Seychelles and Tanzania targeting sharks, billfish and medium pelagic species (WIOFish 2011).